CMLL 74th Anniversary Show

 The CMLL 74th Anniversary Show (74.
 Aniversario de CMLL) was a professional wrestling pay-per-view event produced by Consejo Mundial de Lucha Libre (CMLL) that took place on September 28, 2007, in Arena México, Mexico City, Mexico.
 The event commemorated the 73rd anniversary of CMLL, the oldest professional wrestling promotion. in the world.
 The anniversary show is CMLL's biggest show of the year, their Super Bowl event.
 The 73rd-anniversary show was transmitted live on Pay-Per-View, something only a few anniversary shows before this one had been.
 The CMLL Anniversary Show series is the longest-running annual professional wrestling show, starting in 1934.

-The show consisted of six matches, with the main event being an Infierno en el Ring (Spanish for "Hell in the ring") Steel cage match, contested under Lucha de Apuestas rules, which mean the last man in the cage would be forced to unmask.
-The participants risking their mask were: Atlantis, Blue Panther, Lizmark Jr., Místico, Perro Aguayo Jr., Dr. Wagner Jr., Último Guerrero and Villano V. The event also featured five Six-man tag team matches, including an all-female match.
+The show consisted of six matches, with the main event being an Infierno en el Ring (Spanish for "Hell in the ring") Steel cage match, contested under Lucha de Apuestas rules, which mean the last man in the cage would be forced to unmask or have their head shaved.
+The participants risking their mask/hair were: Atlantis, Blue Panther, Lizmark Jr., Místico, Perro Aguayo Jr., Dr. Wagner Jr., Último Guerrero and Villano V. The event also featured five Six-man tag team matches, including an all-female match.
 The event commemorated the 74th anniversary of CMLL, the oldest professional wrestling promotion promotion in the world.